isomerpages/moe-kranjipri/_for-parents/Student Care Centre.md

 Student Care Centre (SCC) @ Kranji Primary School aims to provide a safe, structured and conducive environment for our students to rest and learn after school hours.
 In Kranji Primary School, we partner Nascans to provide quality after-school care.
 The SCC programmes are designed to focus on students’ after-school care needs and to provide opportunities for them to develop social and emotional competencies and nurture healthy relationships.
-Nascans mentors are passionate and are committed to guiding and caring for the after-school care needs of our students.
+Little Professors mentors are passionate and are committed to guiding and caring for the after-school care needs of our students.